 CAGRD will also pursue additional effluent supplies where such acquisitions can be accomplished in ways that further the goals of developing long-term renewable supplies or directly fulfilling replenishment obligations at reasonable prices.
-As Table 4.3 shows, CAGRD has identified between 38,800 and 116,400 acre-feet per year of effluent that is currently discharged from water reclamation facilities and not reused or recharged to earn LTSCs.
+As Table 4.3 shows, CAGRD has identified 116,400 acre-feet per year of effluent that is currently discharged from water reclamation facilities and not reused or recharged to earn LTSCs.
 This amount is assumed to be available during the 20-year period following the adoption of this 2025 Plan.
+The quantity assumed for the low estimate is 33% of the high estimate, or 38,400 acre-feet.
 The amount of unused effluent projected to be available in the subsequent 80 years was not increased to account for future population growth, recognizing that future effluent supplies are much more likely to be used by the generating entity to increase available potable water supplies.